KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-djangocon-us-2017-talk/README.md

 ### New Branch

 There will now be a new branch in the repo that is your origin and a message telling you it's there.
 If you click on the branch tab you can choose the name of the branch to switch to the new branch.
-You can toggle back and forth between the branches by clicking on the branches in the branches tab.

 </td></tr>